lewagon/dotfiles/04-Front-End/08-Templating/05-Todo-List-React/README.md

 The rest of is very similar to adding a to-do.
 Take the advantage of [the documentation of React](https://reactjs.org/docs/getting-started.html) to implement the following steps:

-1. Bind an event to the delete button that triggers a method
+1. Bind an event to the delete button that triggers a method.
-2. The method removes the to-do from `todos`
+2. The method removes the to-do from `todos`.

 <details>
 <summary markdown='span'>Question & Hint</summary>